Joe Hendry: Rise in popularity and TNA World Champion (2024–2025)

 At Genesis, Hendry defeated Nemeth to become the new TNA World Champion.
 Over the next two months, Hendry would successfully defend his title against the likes of Matt Cardona, Jake Something, Ryan Nemeth, and Hammerstone.
 At Sacrifice, Hendry along with Elijah, Matt Hardy, Leon Slater, and Nic Nemeth defeated The System (Eddie Edwards, Brian Myers, and JDC) and The Colons in a Steel Cage 10-man tag team match.

 On the April 3 episode of TNA Impact!, Frankie Kazarian attacked Hendry and injured his arm, which would restart their feud.
 Hendry was subsequently taken to a nearby hospital.
 Later that night, Kazarian declared that he would be calling his shot for the TNA World Championship at Rebellion in his home state of California.
 However, NXT's Ethan Page made a surprise return to TNA and declared that after speaking with TNA Director of Authority Santino Marella, he would be challenging Hendry for the title at Rebellion (due to defeating Hendry in a match earlier in the year on NXT).
 Later that night, TNA announced that Hendry would defend the TNA World Championship against both Kazarian and Page in a three-way match at Rebellion.
 At the event, Hendry would retain his TNA World Title against Page and Kazarian.
 Following the match, Trick Williams would attack Hendry.

 This would lead to a match at Under Siege, where Hendry would team with Elijah to defeat the team of Trick Williams and Frankie Kazarian.
 Two days later at NXT Battleground, Hendry lost the title to Trick Williams, ending his reign at 126 days.
 On July 20 at Slammiversary, Hendry failed to regain the title from Williams in a three-way match, also involving Mike Santana.

+Hendry wrestled his final match as a TNA talent on the October 10 episode of Impact!, losing to Eric Young in a No Disqualification match.

+One night return (2026)

+While signed to WWE, Hendry made a one night return to TNA on January 17, 2026 at Genesis, defeating Cedric Alexander and Moose in a three-way match.